MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 - Delete an existing manual scale profile using the [`az aks nodepool manual-scale delete`][az aks nodepool manual-scale delete] command.

     > [!NOTE]
-    > Use the `--current-vm-sizes` Azure CLI flag to specify the size of the existing node pool that you want to delete.
-When using other tools or REST APIs, you need to pass in a full `agentPoolProfiles.virtualMachinesProfile.scale` field when updating the node pool scale profile.
+    > The `--current-vm-sizes` Azure CLI flag specifies the size of the existing node pool to be deleted.
+When using other tools or REST APIs to update the node pool scale profile, pass in a full `agentPoolProfiles.virtualMachinesProfile.scale` field.

     The following example deletes the manual scale profile using the *Standard_D8s_v3* VM SKU in the *myvmpool1* node pool in the *myAKSCluster* cluster in the *myResourceGroup* resource group.